OpalSoPL/Oleus/changelogs/templates/rc.md

 ---

-# General Notes
+## General Notes

-* This is an ALPHA version.
-It is likely to be unstable and incomplete.
+* This is an RELEASE CANDIDATE.
+It requires final testing before being released.
 * Some plugins and mods are known to be incompatible with Nucleus.
 See https://nucleuspowered.org/docs/compatibility.html for more information.